 macOS Catalina availability

-I tested macOS Catalina's Developer Beta 2 (19A487l) on a souped-up 15-inch 2019 MacBook Pro.
+I tested macOS Catalina on a tricked-out 15-inch 2019 MacBook Pro.
 Performance was solid during that time, but I would hope that it would be, as that machine runs on an 8-core 9th Gen Intel Core i9 CPU with 32GB of RAM.

 iTunes is dead, Music is a good replacement

-As you may have heard, iTunes is gone in macOS Catalina, retiring to the big app store in the sky.
-In its place, we've got Music, Podcasts and TV — three apps that look like iTunes in terms of their overall design, with a navigation menu on the left, controls at the top, and the content in list/icon form in the rest of the screen.
+Yes, the rumors of iTunes' demise are true.
+Except that its content lives on in the trio of apps dubbed Music, Podcasts and TV.
+Each resembles iTunes, with a navigation menu on the left, controls at the top, and the content in list/icon form in the rest of the screen.

 The best news out of all of this — aside from macOS matching iOS and tvOS for its media apps — is that Music doesn't drop any of iTunes' best features.
 As I hoped and wished, all of iTunes' power-user features are intact, including iCloud Music Library and support for local MP3s.